-The Direction Therapy CMT approach helps to prepare young adults for an independent life.
-It brings together therapeutic services including psychology and psychiatry, vocational training, academic support services, and life management skill training into a comprehensive service plan.
+Direction Therapy CMT brings together therapeutic services including psychology, psychiatry, vocational training, academic services, financial skills training, and life management skill training into a comprehensive service plan.
 Each client’s Direction Therapy CMT service plan guides services and clinical treatment.
-This initial plan is developed by our clinical professionals using a combination of current and historical information about the student and family.
-These typically include academic transcripts and standardized test scores, historical psycho- educational reports, and vocational & psychological assessments.
-Outcomes are reviewed by first identifying, and then monitoring, each individual’s specific long and short-term goals across the different domains (i.e., clinical, academic, vocational, life management skills, and psycho-social).
+This plan is developed by our clinical professionals using a combination of current and historical information about the student and family.
+These typically include academic transcripts and standardized test scores, historical psycho- educational reports, in person interviews, and vocational & psychological assessments.

 Flexibility is a crucial aspect of this model, both statistically and scientifically, as it allows for addressing the multitude of variables and comorbidities that may accompany an autism spectrum diagnosis.